Towards Understanding Grokking: An Effective Theory of Representation Learning: Delayed Generalization: A Phase Diagram

 Drawing from an analogy to physical systems, one can think of embedding vectors as a group of particles.
-In our effective theory from Section \ref{sec:effective_theory}, internal particle interactions promote the formation of structure, while external forces inhibit it.
+In our effective theory from Section~\ref{sec:effective_theory}, the dynamics of the particles are described \emph{only} by their relative positions, in that sense, structure forms mainly due to inter-particle interactions (in reality, these interactions are mediated by the decoder and the loss).
 The decoder plays the role of an environment exerting external forces on the embeddings.
-If the decoder changes slowly/fast, the magnitude of the external forces are small/large, leading to better/worse representations.
+If the magnitude of the external forces are small/large one can expect better/worse representations.

-{\bf Universality of phase diagrams} We fix representation learning to be $10^{-3}$ and sweep instead decoder weight decay in Figure ~\ref{fig:grokking_pd} (b)(c)(d).
+{\bf Universality of phase diagrams} We fix the embedding learning rate to be $10^{-3}$ and sweep instead decoder weight decay in Figure~\ref{fig:grokking_pd} (b)(c)(d).
 The phase diagrams correspond to addition regression (b), addition classification (c) and permutation regression (d), respectively.
-Common phenomenon emerge from these different tasks: (i) they all include four phases; (ii) The top right corner (a fast and capable decoder) is the memorization phase; (iii) the bottom right corner (a fast and simple decoder) is the confusion phase; (iv) grokking is sandwiched between comprehension and memorization, which seems to imply that it is an undesirable phase that stems from improperly tuned hyperparameters.
+Common phenomena emerge from these different tasks: (i) they all include four phases; (ii) The top right corner (a fast and capable decoder) is the memorization phase; (iii) the bottom right corner (a fast and simple decoder) is the confusion phase; (iv) grokking is sandwiched between comprehension and memorization, which seems to imply that it is an undesirable phase that stems from improperly tuned hyperparameters.

-Due to limited space, we include phase diagrams of other hyperparameters (batch size, intialization scale and weight decay on representation) in Appendix \ref{app:more_toy_pd}.